Labour's 'baby bonus' payments a trigger for strike action

 The "Best Start" payments of $60 week for parents of newborn babies were designed by Prime Minister Jacinda Ardern when she was in Opposition in 2014 and are due to begin from July 1 as part of the Government's Families Package.

-However, Inland Revenue staff pointed to problems processing those payments as one of the factors in going on strike later this month as they seek higher pay, saying they had to be processed manually which was adding to the workload.
+Inland Revenue staff are pointing to problems processing those payments as one of the factors in going on strike later this month as they seek higher pay, saying they had to be processed manually which was adding to the workload.

 More than 4000 Inland Revenue Department and Ministry of Business, Innovation and Employment staff are set to strike for two hours on July 9 and July 23.